 Following an auto accident, the fault will not be a factor in your PIP claim.
 However, if you decide to take legal action with help from a personal injury lawyer, then the fault will become a contested issue.
 In the majority of rear-end collisions, the rear vehicle will primarily be at fault.
 However, this is not always the case, and the defense may argue that you have some liability for the accident.
 They could argue that you were distracted, driving under the influence or driving when fatigued.
 It is, therefore, important that you get help from an experienced attorney quickly so that they can guide you through the process and stop you from being taken advantage of.

 If you were partially at fault for the rear-end collision, then Florida law still allows you to seek damages in civil court.
 A court may reduce your compensation based on the extent to which you contributed to the crash.
-This is called pure comparative negligence.
-For example, they could decide that you were 30 percent at fault, so you only receive 70 percent of the damages.
-You have a right to seek compensation so long as you were less than 50 percent at fault for the auto accident.
+If you are found to be more than 50% at fault you will not be able to claim anything.
+An attorney can help you navigate these laws and protect your right to compensation.

 What Affects the Amount of Money I Will Receive in Florida?

 The money that you receive for a neck or back injury after a rear-end accident in Florida will be dependent on the severity of your injuries and pain, the state of your vehicle, and how much money you have lost or a likely to lose in wages.

 The highest amounts of money received are for severe injuries such as paralysis.
 Fortunately, these injuries are rare.
 Big amounts can also be justified by fused vertebrae or compression fracture.